kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 The network model is not only less complex overall, but it is compatible with the desire for Kubernetes to enable low-friction porting of your apps from VMs to containers.
-If your job previously ran in a VM, your VM had an IP and could talk to other VMs in your project.
+If your app previously ran in a VM, your VM had an IP address and could talk to other VMs in your project.
 This is the same basic model.

 Kubernetes imposes the following requirements on any networking